csswizardry/nudge/README.md

 #### Incorrect Nesting

-To check for incorrect nesting of a class, call the `nudge-nest()` within it, passing in the expected ancestor.
+To check for incorrect nesting of a class, call the `nudge-nest()` mixin within it, passing in the expected ancestor.
 For example, in our HTML, `.widget__title` must always live inside of `.widget`, so in our Sass we would write:

     .widget {